intel-iot-devkit/how-to-code-samples/watering-system/python/README.md

 If the water pump is supposed to be on but the water flow sensor does not detect that the pumping is talking place as expected, it sends a text message to a specified number through Twilio\* so the watering system can be repaired.

+Note that the DFRobot\* Starter Kit does not include a water flow sensor so this sample estimates water flow status based on the moisture sensor when using this kit.

 Optionally, it can also log watering system events using the Intel® IoT Examples Datastore or an MQTT server running in your own Microsoft\* Azure\*, IBM\* Bluemix\*, or AWS account.

 ## Hardware requirements